annapinchuk/RC4/README.md

 ## RC4 Encryption

-The `rc4.c` file provides a basic implementation of the RC4 encryption algorithm.
+The `RC4_e.c` file provides a basic implementation of the RC4 encryption algorithm.
 It initializes the RC4 state with a random key and encrypts a known plaintext message.

 ## Brute-Force Attack

-The `brute_force_attack.c` file demonstrates a brute-force attack on the RC4 encryption.
+The `RC4_d.c` file demonstrates a brute-force attack on the RC4 encryption.
 It attempts to recover the encryption key by encrypting the known plaintext with all possible keys and checking for a match with the given ciphertext.

 ## Demonstration